“It’s around the table and in the preparation of food that we learn about ourselves and about the world.”

 And Many More

 It’s eye-opening to see how much nutrition you might be throwing away.
-These are my top 10, but other foods we can eat include mushroom stems, turnip greens, radish leaves, watermelon rinds, juice pulp, and more.
+These are my top 10, but other foods we can eat include mushroom stems, turnip greens, watermelon rinds, juice pulp, and more.
 Here’s a complete list.

 I’ve written a series of articles to guide you through the autoimmune protocol, step by step.
 It includes FAQ, mistakes to avoid, book reviews, and more.
 Click here to see the whole list.